New Year New Zealand Where to Spend New Year's Eve in New Zealand

 NYE in the New Zealand Wilderness

-If big crowds aren’t your thing, there is another excellent option spending NYE in the wilderness.
+If big crowds aren’t your thing, there is another excellent option of spending NYE in the wilderness.
 Let’s be honest, the New Zealand wilderness is pretty sensational.

 New Year on the Beach